XJINE/Unity_XGUI/README.md

 https://github.com/XJINE/Unity_XGUI.git?path=Assets/Packages/XGUI
 ```

-NOTE: Because of the limitation of UnityPackageManager, it needs to install dependencies first.
+NOTE: Because of the limitation of UnityPackageManager, it needs to install dependencies manually.

 ### Dependencies